First proprietor: John McClanathan.

 After the fire, the Boltons moved back to Warrensburg.

-The hotel property is now subdivided and privately owned by several owners.
+The hotel property is now subdivided and privately owned by several individuals.

 There is still a flight of stone stairs up the hill in the back of the property as well as sets of stairs down to 9N.
 On the lakeside next to the brook, guests could play tennis and go swimming; this land later held the By Water Café and Cobb’s Cabins and is now owned by the Lake George Land Conservancy.